-In May 2022, Illinois marked its eight-year anniversary of its partnership with Alert GPS.
+In May 2023, Illinois marked its eight-year anniversary of its partnership with Alert GPS.
 This technology provides a more efficient and effective warning system to law enforcement, media, and the public.
 The Law Enforcement Alerting Portal (L.E.A.P) delivers major efficiencies to the Illinois Endangered Missing Person Advisory system.
 It provides a quicker, more robust alerting technology that enables the issuance of Missing Endangered Advisories through a variety of sources including texts, emails, faxes, and website feeds, and notifications to our partners at the Illinois Lottery and the Illinois Department of Transportation.

-In November 2022, The Silver Search Task Force in conjunction with the Illinois Alzheimer's association conducted a statewide conference for law enforcement personnel and first responders.
+In 2023, The Silver Search Task Force in conjunction with the Illinois Alzheimer's association conducted several statewide training sessions for law enforcement personnel, elderly service officers, and first responders.
 This training was designed to give law enforcement a better understanding of the challenges faced when interacting with a person with Alzheimer's and dementia and what resources are available to help.
-The training was attended by over 80 representatives of law enforcement and first responders.
-These attendees were representing 20 different counties in Illinois.
+The trainings were attended by over 200 representatives of law enforcement and first responders.
+These attendees represented 62 different counties in Illinois.